 GLENN ALCALAY: That’s a really good question.
 I think just all the people’s lives that he touched.
 He—

 AMY GOODMAN: He went down to New Orleans in January.

 GLENN ALCALAY: He was in New Orleans in January.
-He believes that’s where he contracted the leukemia.
-Uthero-leukemia, a very rare fast-spreading leukemia and the two causes of that particular leukemia are radiation and benzene.
-He’s convinced he was exposed to benzene while he was covering a story in New Orleans in January and then on top of his AIDS, his already compromised immune system.
-It probably exacerbated the leukemia.
+He believes that’s where he contracted the leukemia, erythroleukemia, a very rare, fast-spreading leukemia.
+And the two causes of that particular leukemia are radiation and benzene.
+He’s convinced that he was exposed to benzene while he was covering a story in New Orleans in January.
+And then, on top of his AIDS, his already compromised immune system, probably exacerbated the leukemia.

 AMY GOODMAN: The funeral?

-GLENN ALCALAY: There’s gonna be a memorial in January.
-Anybody who knew Michael in the Bay Area, please contact KPFA, the local radio station in Berkeley.
+GLENN ALCALAY: There’s going to be a memorial in January.
+And anybody who knew Michael in the Bay Area, please contact KPFA, the local station, Pacifica station, in Berkeley.
 They will have all the details.
-Sometime—we haven’t set the exact date yet, but it will be sometime in January.
+Sometime in—we haven’t set the exact date yet, but in January.

-AMY GOODMAN: Well, I want to thank you very much, Glenn, for joining us.
-You who also have been a longtime activist around the issue of nuclear testing in the South Pacific brought to the attention of Americans what was happening there with the French nuclear testing.
-Thank you for your work as well.
+AMY GOODMAN: Well, I want to thank you very much, Glenn, for joining us, you who also have been a longtime activist around the issue of nuclear testing in the South Pacific, brought to the attention of Americans what was happening there with the French nuclear testing.
+And thank you for your work, as well.